|

 program?

-In the past, the ETSU math masters program has had students
+The ETSU math masters program has had students

 - As an international student, are there any insurance requirements?

-catalog): "All international students are required to have acceptable
+Quoting from the ETSU Graduate Catalog: "All international students are required to have acceptable

 insurance coverage against illness and accidents.
 The health and accident